sennett/car/README.md

 car
 ===

 Personal project.
 Evolving car implemented in JavaScript.
-Cars are defined by a genome, and start off randomly generated and then improve over time as the most successful genomes are selected a mated, where the most successful cars are the ones that make it furthest along the track.
+Cars are defined by a genome, and start off randomly generated and then improve over time as the most successful genomes are selected and mated, where the most successful cars are the ones that make it furthest along the track.
 Leave it running for a while and see what happens.

 Interesting technical things: non-blocking loop to run the simulation, Model-View-Presenter with React, and use of dependency injection inspired by Ninject and used by Angular.